OnkarBhattacharya/PortfolioForge/README.md

 - `src/components/`: A library of reusable, production-quality React components built with ShadCN.
 - `tests/`: A comprehensive testing suite covering unit, integration, frontend, and end-to-end tests to ensure code quality and application stability.

+## Commitment to Security & EU Compliance

+PortfolioForge is engineered with a security-first mindset, fully aligning with stringent European cybersecurity and AI regulations, including the General Data Protection Regulation (GDPR) and the principles of the EU AI Act.

+### **1. Data Protection & Privacy by Design (GDPR)**
+- **Encryption**: All user data is encrypted both in transit (using HTTPS/TLS) and at rest, leveraging the default server-side encryption provided by Google Cloud and Firestore.
+- **Data Minimization**: We only collect data that is essential for the functionality of the portfolio.
+The AI CV parser is designed to extract relevant professional information and discard extraneous personal data.
+- **User Consent & Control**: All AI-driven features require explicit user action (e.g., clicking "Parse CV").
+Users will have clear options to manage and delete their data, in line with the "right to be forgotten."

+### **2. Secure & Resilient Infrastructure**
+- **Principle of Least Privilege**: Our Firestore Security Rules are designed to be restrictive by default, ensuring users can only access and modify their own data.
+The rules prevent unauthorized data access between accounts.
+- **Secure Authentication**: We use Firebase Authentication, which provides a managed, secure, and scalable identity solution.
+Our current implementation includes email/password and anonymous modes, with a clear path to adding Multi-Factor Authentication (MFA) for enhanced security.
+- **Network Security**: By building on Firebase, we inherit Google's robust network security, which includes protection against DDoS attacks, traffic sniffing, and other common network-level threats.

+### **3. AI Governance & Transparency (EU AI Act Alignment)**
+- **Human-in-the-Loop**: Our AI features act as co-pilots, not autopilots.
+The user is always in control.
+The AI *suggests* content based on the user's data, but the user must approve and save it.
+- **Transparency**: The application will always make it clear when a user is interacting with an AI-powered feature (e.g., "Parse with AI," "Generate with AI").
+- **Data Provenance**: Data used for AI content generation is sourced directly from the user's own provided information (CV, LinkedIn data), ensuring traceability and relevance.
+We do not use user data to train our models.

+### **4. Continuous Security & Compliance Monitoring**
+- **Regular Audits**: We have a plan for periodic reviews of our Firebase Security Rules, application dependencies (to mitigate supply-chain risks), and data handling practices.
+- **Secure Development Lifecycle**: Our testing framework, including unit, integration, and E2E tests, forms a critical part of our development process, helping to catch potential security regressions before they reach production.

 ## Get Started

 1. **Run the development server**: